My Own Share of Beating Some Odds in Life

 In more instances than I could remember, I didn't ask for any assurance, any support from anyone, or any encouragement to throw myself head on into uncertainty with a policy that could have inspired that song "Que Serra, Serra".
-As you can tell, I am not inclined to go through life asking "What if...", and so far I have no regrets.
+As you can tell, I am not inclined to go through life asking "What if...", and so far I have no regrets, only some mistakes to laugh at.

 Well, they say: "We are not foolish if we make mistakes, we are foolish if we repeat the same ones."
-So, if some of my future daring steps - small as may be considering my age - end up being mistakes, at least I'll try to make them fresh, not duplicates of some old ones.
+So, if some of my future daring steps---small as they may be considering my age---end up being mistakes, at least I'll try to make them fresh, not duplicates of some old ones.

 Our Gypsy Mentality